Opinion | Surely we can do better for the people in D.C. living without homes

 The scene stays in my mind.
 People lying on cots.
 They have been bathed.
 Their clothes are clean.
 Some are being fed, others being prayed over.

 All, we were told, were sick and dying.
-They had been brought in from the streets to a place where they can die with a semblance dignity.
+They had been brought in from the streets to a place where they could die with a semblance of dignity.

 I think of Angela Belinda Hill.
 And my neighbor.